AjaxxIsHere/Larry-s-Wordle-A-wordle-inspired-mobile-game/README.md

 - **Responsive Design**: The app is designed to work on both mobile and web platforms.
 - **State Management**: Utilizes Riverpod for state management, ensuring a reactive and efficient UI.
 - **Dark Mode**: The app supports dark mode for better user experience.
+- **Local notifications**: Players receive notifications for daily challenges and reminders to play.
+- **AWS Integration**: Uses AWS services for backend functionality, including DynamoDB for word storage, Lambda for serverless functions (word picking), and API Gateway for API management.

 ## Upcoming Features
 - **User Authentication**: Sign up and log in using AWS Cognito. (to be implemented!)